 Biological Sciences

 Applicant Information

 Our Biological Sciences programmes have been accredited by the Royal Society of Biology, meaning they contain a solid academic foundation in biological knowledge and prepare graduates for the needs of employers.

 90% Graduates were in work or further study 6 months after graduating.

-Application deadline: 26th January 2022
+Application deadline: 24th January 2024

 Hear more about our Biological Sciences courses

 Biological Sciences Overview

 Bioveterinary Sciences Overview

 Student Experience

 ABBWE Overview

-F.A.Qs What can I do to support my student interested in working with animals?
-This is a confusing time for students and their teachers, and universities are working hard on updating their information to reflect the changing situation we are in.
-We have lots of opportunities your students can get involved with, both virtually and in-person after the COVID-19 crisis, you can find out more about these here.
-While at home, you can recommend students watch the videos linked in this pack, to give them a better understanding of the courses and facilities offered at the RVC.
+What can I do to support my student interested in working with animals?
+You can recommend students watch the videos linked in this pack, to give them a better understanding of the courses and facilities offered at the RVC.
 Encourage students to research the different university courses they may be interested in, including their entry requirements and deadlines.
 They should also reflect on their interests and what careers might be available to them using tools such as Prospects Job Profiles.
 Encourage your students to join our Teen Vet Club for updates on new programmes as we release them.
-If they are eligible they should apply to our Animal Academy, and Easter and Summer School 2022 opportunities here.
+If they are eligible they should apply to our Animal Academy, and Easter and Summer School 2023 opportunities here, where we can provide them with bespoke support.
+We may also be able to arrange a virtual call with your students to help them specifically, get in touch if that is something you would like to arrange.
 What can I do help a student with work experience?
-We know students may have experienced difficulties gaining work experience for BVetMed application in October 2021.
-Therefore for this cycle the RVC are asking applicants to have completed a total of 35 hours of work experience in any vet practices or non-clinical working environments, at any time before application.
-This is then subject to them completing the full 70 hours clinical 70 hours non-clinical work experience by July 2022, full information can be found here.
+Students may find it difficult to obtain work experience placements, it is useful to meet with them and create a plan of action including who to approach in the local area, how to structure an email request, and how to follow up with a call or visit.
+Once they have the placement, consider discussing how to get the most out of this opportunity.
+They should be prepared to take paper notes of new words and concepts as this can be helpful during application.
+They should also consider what they need tot take and wear to placement, how they will get there, and how different jobs can develop their understanding of animal careers.
+It is also important to emphasize patient confidentiality when working in clinical settings.
 Ensure your students know that all applicants to Veterinary, Gateway and Vet Nursing must fill out a supplementary form, along with their UCAS form.
-These forms still apply to placements affected by COVID-19, so remind them of the deadline!
-Post-COVID19 A variety of placements is welcomed, so ask your students to contact local animal shelters, vet clinics, city farms, rehabilitation centres, wetland centres and zoos, to give them a comprehensive understanding of careers with animals.
+A variety of placements is welcomed, so ask your students to contact local animal shelters, vet clinics, city farms, rehabilitation centres, wetland centres and zoos, to give them a comprehensive understanding of careers with animals.
 If you are not sure whether a placement would count as clinical or non-clinical, talk to our admissions team at admissions@rvc.ac.uk.